Public liability, slips, trips and injury

 Witnesses and substantiation

 This sounds complicated but isn’t really.
-It is simply a matter of finding others who may have tripped and witnesses who will know how long the hazard has been there.
+It is simply a matter of finding two others who may have tripped or witnesses who will know how long the hazard has been there.
 A local shop keeper or local resident for example might have complained about the hazard before or might have seen other people trip on the hazard.

 We need to establish that the hazard has been there long enough that, firstly, the Council knows about it, and then secondly, they have had sufficient time to get it repaired but have failed to do so.
 In law, the Council will be able to put the argument of resources to the Court and say that they can’t be expected to repair every defect on every road or pavement immediately.